Kimberley Western Australia: We hiked, canoed and cruised

 Keep River National Park is not in the Kimberley region Australia, it is in the Northern Territory about 70 kilometres from Kununurra and 420 from Darwin.
 The landscape is stunning and looks like a lusher Bungle Bungles.
 The walks are along sandstone escarpments, ridges, and gorges.
 There are two camping sites with basic facilities and fantastic hiking trails.

-Keep River National Park quickly became one of our favourite hiking destinations.
-The beauty of the place was overwhelming.
-Everywhere we looked, there was something to admire: the iconic Boab trees, vibrant wattles and grevilleas, and a carpet of wildflowers.
-We were lucky enough to see kangaroos bounding through the bush, a couple of wallabies, a goanna basking in the sun, and a snake slithering across our path.
-Exploring the ancient campsites and discovering rock art felt like stepping back in time.
+Tthe hiking trails, were superb and the beauty of the place was overwhelming, we loved the park,.The bush is just wonderful, there are Boab trees, vibrant wattles and grevilleas.
+We were lucky to see kangaroos and wallabies, a goanna basking in the sun, and a snake crossing our path.
+Then, we discovered ancient rock art sites.
+It felt like stepping back in time.

 The Cockatoo Lagoon is a beautiful part of Keep River National Park.
 There are picnic areas.
 But you can't swim in the lagoon.
 It's because there can be both freshwater and saltwater crocodiles.